Frequently Asked Questions about Fighting Fossil Ads

 Also, a majority of Dutch young people want an end to meat advertising, air travel and the fossil fuel industry, according to an advice report by Unicef.

-The common definition of fossil advertising is: any advertisement or sponsorship by companies selling fossil fuels, vehicles running on fossil fuels, and flights or ferries that run on fossil fuels.
+The common definition of fossil advertising is: any advertisement or sponsorship by companies selling fossil fuels, vehicles running on fossil fuels, and flights or cruises that run on fossil fuels.

 A ban on fossil ads will prohibit advertisements for fossil fuels, as well as air, road and water-borne transportation (other than transport services of general economic interest) powered by fossil fuels; it will prohibit advertisements from any undertakings active in the market for fossil fuels, in particular by extracting, refining, supplying, distributing or selling